 He grabs the shift lever, tugs the motor into gear, and nudges the throttle.
 The motor snarls.
 The propeller spins and digs down; the water around it foams and fizzes.
 The propeller generates a wave, and begins to push.
 Vassal turns the wheel hard, swinging the boat away from Seguin.
 We pirouette on empty sea, the world a blur.

-He points us toward the river, and shoves the throttle to its limit.
+He points us back toward the river, and shoves the throttle to its limit.
 The engine roars.
 The propeller digs deeper.
 The boat rears up, pressing us into our seats.
 Then it plunges ahead, rises smoothly, and accelerates.

 Our boat is an open skiff with no windshield.
 As we zip along, the air swats at our faces, pushes into my pile of hair, and tickles my scalp.
 The engine is at maximum RPMs now.
 Its cylinders, pistons, and linkages sing a cacophony of hum, whine, and clatter.
 My face relaxes, bathed in the noise and wind.